10 Resume Mistakes to Avoid in 2026 for ATS and AI Screening

 6. Relying Too Heavily on AI Generated Content

-AI has made resume writing faster, but it has also introduced uniformity.
+AI can make resume writing faster, but relying on it without editing is a resume writing mistake.
 Recruiters are increasingly seeing resumes that sound polished but lack depth.

 7. Writing a Vague or Misaligned Professional Summary